jbwexler/neurovault_puppet/doc/INSTALL_DEVSERVER.md

     ./manage.py runserver
     ```

-    + To access the Dev server running app, use `http://localhost:8001` from the Host OS (Port 8001 instead of 8000)
++ To access the running Dev server, go to `http://localhost:8001` in your Host OS Browser (Port 8001 is used for the devserver, and 8000 is used for Nginx.)

 #### 6. Complete!
-You should now be able to create a login, create a collection, and start testing NeuroVault!
+You should now be able to create a login, create a collection, and start testing NeuroVault! :shipit:

 ![Cookie Collection](img/neurocookie.png "Cookies!")